-- To provide a truly rigorous college preparatory environment; - To afford students the benefit of a small learning community with a low teacher/student ratio in an effort to promote strong relationships with students; - To imbed the curriculum with sustainable green practices that students ultimately adopt into their daily lives; - To promote hands-on, project-based learning; - To support the development of 21st century skills integrating the use of technology; - To build relationships with parents that encourage an understanding of their role in their child's education; and - To build relationships with local institutions in order to provide real-world connections and opportunities for applied learning.
+- To provide a truly rigorous pathway to college and career readiness; - To afford students the benefit of a small learning community with a low teacher/student ratio in an effort to promote strong relationships with students and individualized support for learning; - To imbed the curriculum with STEM focused content through problem-based learning, historical developments in technology, hands-on math, and inquiry science that requires engineering and ingenuity promote hands-on, project-based learning in all courses; - To support the development of 21st century skills integrating the use of technology; - To partner with parents so that they understand their role in their child's education; - To build relationships with local institutions in order to provide real-world connections and opportunities for applied learning; and - To promote environmental stewardship including the adoption of green practices in student's everyday lives and the integration of NC's Environmental Literacy Plan in a cross curricular approach.

-As the parent/guardian of Uwharrie Green School student, I willingly accept my role and responsibilities in promoting both the success of my child's educational goals and the success of the Uwharrie Green School community.
-Signed, As a student of Uwharrie Green School, I willingly agree to uphold the school's Honor Code in order to achieve my own success, my peers' success, and Uwharrie Green School's success. $\operatorname{Signed},$
+As the parent/guardian of Uwharrie Charter Academy student Signed, As a student of Uwharrie Charter Academy, I willingly agree to uphold the school's Honor Code in order to achieve my own success, my peers' success, and Uwharrie Charter Academy's success.
+Signed,

-Application for Admission
+Application for Admission to Uwharrie Charter Academy